-To install Oracle Database Vault, you need to upgrade the database to Oracle Database release 10.2.0.5.
+To install Oracle Database Vault, you must upgrade the database to Oracle Database Release 10.2.0.5.
 Oracle strongly recommends that you back up your database before performing any upgrade or installation.

 See Also: Oracle Database Backup and Recovery User's Guide for information on database backups